Integrations — JupyterLab

 - Spark configuration is in Integrations — Spark.

 Do not treat Iceberg as mandatory for Jupyter.
-It is an optional scenario for notebooks that need to query or maintain Iceberg tables through Spark.
+It is just an additional scenario for notebooks that need to query or maintain Iceberg tables via Spark.

 oci://registry.tecnisys.com.br/tdp/charts/tdp-jupyter \